 - Never leave a fireplace or wood stove unattended.

-- Inspect decorative lighting for wires, bare spots, or gaps in the insulation before using and never leave lighting unattended.
+- Inspect decorative lighting for wires, bare spots, or gaps in the insulation before using.
+Never leave lighting unattended.

 It is a good idea to speak with a reputable contractor about doing a winter home inspection.
 A contractor can assess your home for risks that you might face and make suggestions on improvements for the winter months.